 A conspicuous feature of the journalism of the future will be a deep lack of authority.
 There will be no notion of looking for The One Right Answer from an Unimpeachable Authority.
 Consequently, we might also expect to be spared authority’s repressive sibling: rendering everything into a porridge of “opinion”.

-It is certainly not a trivial task to architect “attention economies” that reward honesty and integrity while downregulating “defection” behaviour.
+It is certainly not a trivial task to design systems that reward honesty and integrity while downregulating “defection” behaviour.
 But from what we know in cognitive-neuroscience and behavioural economics, it is well within the realm of the possible.
-And we don’t have to be close to perfect to be vastly better than anything we’ve seen before.
+Moreover, we don’t have to be close to perfect to be vastly better than anything we’ve seen before.

 We should always be mindful, of course, that little of what we conjecture, architect and design will survive first contact with reality.
 We should be certain that the pioneers of Abundance will discover, create and construct in ways that we can only vaguely sense.
 Nonetheless, if you want to get to the New World, you must first build some boats.